Oleksandr Syrskyi: Russian invasion of Ukraine

-In April 2022, Syrskyi was given the Hero of Ukraine award for his efforts.
+In April 2022, Syrskyi was awarded the Hero of Ukraine.
 In September 2022, media reported that Syrskyi was the architect behind the successful Kharkiv counteroffensive.

-During the war, Syrskyi was criticised for pursuing bloody Soviet-style military tactics which resulted in significant Ukrainian losses during the Battle of Bakhmut, and was nicknamed "General 200" (a reference to Cargo 200, a Soviet military code denoting military fatalities).
+Syrskyi's pursuit of bloody Soviet-style military tactics which resulted in significant Ukrainian losses during the Battle of Bakhmut earned him criticism, and he was nicknamed "General 200" (a reference to Cargo 200, a Soviet military code denoting military fatalities).